-Under the accrual method, an amount is includible in income when all the events have occurred that fix the right to receive the income and the amount can be determined with reasonable accuracy.
+Under the accrual method, an amount is includible in income when:

+- 1. All the events have occurred that fix the right to receive the income, which is the earliest of the date:

+- a.
+The required performance takes place.

+- b.
+Payment is due, or

+- c.
+Payment is received and

+- The amount can be determined with reasonable accuracy.